edge-js/.github/docs/SECURITY.md

 # Security Policy

-If you discover a security vulnerability within VineJS, please send an email to Harminder Virk at virk@adonisjs.com.
+If you discover a security vulnerability within Edge, please send an email to Harminder Virk at virk@adonisjs.com.
 All security vulnerabilities will be promptly addressed.